aerial view of city

 The best cafes, bars and restaurants in Bucharest

-Romanian cuisine is has similarities with its neighbouring Eastern European countries – think meat, soups and carbs.
+Romanian cuisine has similarities with its neighbouring Eastern European countries – meat, soups and hearty carbs.
 There’s plenty of restaurants offering traditional food, as well as a range of other cuisines.
 Vegetarian food is harder to find, and we’ve tried to note a few places here (there were some vegetarian restaurants we found on Google Maps, but they were closed when we visited).

-Best areas for food and drink
+What are the best areas for food and drink in Bucharest?

 Old Town Bucharest

-The Old Town is the historic heart of Bucharest and a lively area filled with restaurants, bars, cafes, and nightclubs.
-Located in the Lipscani district, it’s made up of narrow cobblestone streets and beautiful historic buildings dating back to the 15th century.
-This bustling pedestrian area comes alive at night, with music spilling out from the bars and crowds filling the outdoor terraces (as well as polite but energetic greeters encouraging you to eat in their restaurant).
-It’s the perfect place to go for a stroll, people watch, and experience Bucharest’s vibrant nightlife.
+The area is nice during the day but comes alive at night, with music spilling out from the bars and crowds filling the outdoor terraces (as well as polite but energetic greeters encouraging you to eat in their restaurant).
+It’s the perfect place to go for a stroll, people watch, and enjoy a drink.

 Most of the restaurants cater to tourists and have a similar offering of Western food.
 There’s a few restaurants offering a bit more variety, such as Italian restaurants and Greek (like Gyros Thessalonikis).
 Most have outdoor seating (which is covered in winter, along with the world’s hottest outdoor heaters).